Emily Carlson BS '19, Sport Management

-Emily is a senior in the Sport Management program.
+Emily is a recent graduate of the Sport Management program.
 After suffering a sports ending injury in high school, she pursued a degree that fulfilled her passion for athletics.
 Through the Sport Management program at UCCS, she was able to secure a competitive internship with the San Antonio Spurs, which helped her narrow her career path to the world of sports ticketing and sales.

 Why did you choose UCCS?

 I chose UCCS because the Sport Management Program has plenty of opportunities to explore in collegiate sports and the Olympic bodies.
 Also, I really love the city.
 There is so much to do, especially the hundreds of hiking trails to explore.

 I choose to study Sport Management because when I was a freshman in high school, I tore my MCL and a partial tear on my ACL and I couldn’t play.
 So, if I couldn’t play, I was going to do anything in my power to be involved in sports.
 There is so much growth in sports marketing and what brings fans into an event, which has always sparked my interest.